CCB-SB/plsdb/README.md

 - Download plasmid FASTAs: `*_genomic.fna.gz`
     - Download FASTA files with nucl. sequences
     - Filter out non-plasmid sequences
-    - *Note: do not use more than 10 cores (may result in failed downloads)*
 - Create table of downloaded plasmid sequences
 - Download and filter other assembly data
     - Genomic features: `*_feature_table.txt.gz`
-    - *Note: do not use more than 10 cores (may result in failed downloads)*
 - Create "master" files
     - FASTA with all nucl. sequences
     - BLAST DB from the FASTA file
     - Mash sketch from the FASTA file
-    - Mash distances
+    - Mash distances from the Mash sketch
-    - Embedding using UMAP
+    - Embedding using UMAP from Mash distances
     - File with all genomic features
     - Table with meta data
         - Assembly information
-        - Taxonomic information
+        - Taxonomic information from assembly taxon
         - Sequence information (length, GC)
         - BioSample information
-            - Parse locations using GoogleMaps (requires a GoogleMaps API key)

 ## Output checks